 June 30, 1934

-While not technically a part of World War II, the events before the invasion of Poland which consolidated Nazi power certainly helped to assure that it would happen.
+While not technically a part of World War II, the events before the invasion of Poland which consolidated Hitler's power certainly helped to assure that it would happen.
 Years before the war, in an effort to consolidate his power, Adolf Hitler embarked on a notorious mass killing spree of various rivals, enemies and occasional mistaken victims.
 The incident was later given a long-standing German expression for a purge, "The Night of the Long Knives," and ever since the expression has come to refer to this particular purge alone.
 The primary intended victims included Ernst Röhm, the head of the the Sturmabteilung (SA) aka the paramilitary Brownshirts, and Gustav Ritter von Kahr, who had opposed and terminated the Beer Hall Putsch of 1923.
-The purge in general was directed at elite enemies of the Nazi state, but it went far beyond that.
+The purge in general was directed at elite enemies of the Third Reich, but it went far beyond that.

 |German soldiers cross the Tiergartenstrasse in front of the Berlin SA headquarters.
 June 30, 1934.
 Hermann Goering personally leads this raid.|

-The purge took place in Nazi Germany from Saturday, June 30 to Monday, July 2, 1934.
+The purge took place in Germany from Saturday, June 30 to Monday, July 2, 1934.
 There remains no known exact figure for the number of people killed.
 Most estimates are around 100 victims, and at a minimum, it was 84 people.
 The Gestapo and the SS under the command of Heinrich Himmler carried out the murders, with the background support of regular Heer and Luftwaffe troops.
 The code word for the operation was "Hummingbird."

 |Röhm and his cronies were staying at the Hotel Hanselbauer, which still stands and now is known as the Hotel Lederer am See.|